 This six-part series explores how healthcare organizations bring the AMA Joy in Medicine® framework to life to reduce physician burnout and enhance well-being.

-Find information about the responsibilities and terms of service for the student member position on the AMA Board of Trustees and how to apply.
+Find information about responsibilities and terms of service for medical student regional delegates and alternate delegates of the Medical Student Section (MSS) and how to apply.

 Review the list of candidates to serve as AMA officers, on the Board of Trustees and councils.